HSF/hsf.github.io/_gsocproposals/2022/proposal_PODIO-Julia.md

 ## Evaluation Task

-The evaluation task comprises of manually translating a simple data model into a Julia representaiton.
+The evaluation task comprises of manually translating a simple data model into a Julia representation.
 For details please contact the mentors.

 If the candidate has prior experience in Julia they may submit this work as part of their evaluation.